dougmassay/kindleunpack-calibre-plugin/README.md

     > setup.py  -- this is used to configure/build the plugin.
     > setup.cfg -- used for flake8 style checking.
 Use it to see if your code complies.
-    > patch.py  -- used by setup.py to apply patches to upstream files if necessary.
+    > pythonpatch.py  -- used by setup.py to apply patches to upstream files if necessary.
     > ku.patch  -- patch that setup.py will apply to a temp copy of the upstream kindleunpack.py file.
+    > compat_utils.patch  -- patch for the upstream compatibilities.py file.